 Marketing teams that want to lead need to bring back marketing campaign management roles

-If you run a web-search for “what does a campaign manager do?” most of the results are about political campaign managers rather than marketing campaign managers.
+If you run a web search for “what does a campaign manager do?” most of the results are about political campaign managers rather than marketing campaign management.
 It’s true that in many respects, a presidential campaign is the ultimate marketing campaign, but the fact is you need to go digging for real examples of marketing campaign management.
-So let’s begin with the political campaign, and see how closely it mirrors a marketing campaign:
+So let’s begin with the political campaign, and see how closely it mirrors digital marketing campaigns:

 - An offer - the candidate.